tradingview-pine-seeds/docs/guide/ui.md

 ## Pine Editor

+This is one more tool for working with your series data on the TradingView plafrorm.

-To get private data in the indicator code, a special [request.seed()][request-seed] function has been added to Pine
+To get private data in the indicator code, a special [request.seed()][request_seed] function has been added to Pine

 ```js
 request.seed(source, group, symbol)